 - Log on to the ARMS console.

-- In the left-side navigation pane, choose , and select a region in the top navigation bar.
+- In the left-side navigation pane, choose .
+In the top navigation bar, select a region.

-- On the Applications page, click the application that you want to view to go to the Application Overview page.
+- On the Applications page, click the name of the application that you want to view to go to the Application Overview page.

 On the Application Overview page, view information on the Overview, Topology, and 3D Topology (Beta) tabs.

-- Total Requests, Average Response Time, Errors, Real Time Instance Count, Full GC, Slow SQL, Exceptions, Thread Profiling.
+- Total Requests, Average Response Time, Errors, Instance Count, Full GC, Exceptions, Thread Profiling, and Slow SQL.
 You can also check how the values of these metrics have changed since the last week or last day on this tab.

 - Application Events: application events, such as 0-1 alerts, application monitoring alerts, and Kubernetes cluster events.

-- System Info: time sequence curves for CPU, MEM, and Load.
+- System Info: time series curves for CPU utilization, memory usage, and load.

-- Thread Profiling: time sequence curves and details about Slow Calls.
+- Thread Profiling: time series curves and details of slow calls.

-- Statistical Analysis: analysis on Interface with Slow Calls and Exception.
+- Statistical Analysis: analysis on slow API calls and exception types.

-On the Topology tab, you can obtain a better view of the upstream and downstream components of your application and the call relationship between the components and the application.
-Then, you can identify the bottlenecks of your application.
+On the Topology tab, you can view the upstream and downstream components of your application and the call relationship between the components and the application in the topology.
+The topology helps you identify the bottlenecks of your application.

-On the 3D Topology (Beta) tab, the health status of an application, services, and hosts, and the upstream and downstream dependencies of the application are displayed.
+On the 3D Topology (Beta) tab, you can view the health status of your application, services, and hosts, and the upstream and downstream dependencies of the application.
 You can use the 3D topology to identify the services that caused failures, applications affected by the failures, and associated hosts.
-The 3D topology helps you diagnose the root causes of failures and troubleshoot these failures.
-For more information about 3D topology, see 3D topology.
+This way, you can thoroughly diagnose the root cause of failures and troubleshoot these failures.
+For more information about the 3D topology, see 3D topology.